Improved

 July 2026

-4 days ago by ReadMe API
+19 days ago by ReadMe API

 - Every valuation now comes with a downloadable report.
 When FabricaAVM values a parcel, it now generates a multi-page PDF valuation report and attaches it to the token, so borrowers and lenders can see how an estimate was reached instead of only the headline number.
 The report covers the property's characteristics (including lot size, zoning, access, topography, and surrounding-area context), a map of the parcel alongside the comparable sales the estimate drew on with a table of those comparables, the model's output and confidence together with which parcel characteristics pushed the value up or down, and a plain-language methodology and limitations section that names the data sources behind the estimate.
 It is regenerated whenever the model re-runs for a parcel, so it always reflects the current estimate, and it is retrievable through the API so integrators can surface it too.
+In the Fabrica app, you can now download the report directly from a property's price details.

 - Refinancing a loan works reliably for in-app accounts again.
 Refinancing a loan against a Fabrica property now refreshes the signed valuation quote at the moment of submission, fixing a failure that could stop the transaction from going through for people using an account created inside the app.
 Those owners can now refinance without landing on an error screen.